pierreolivier/nodejs-url-shortener/README.md

-4) (optional) set the passphare in configuration.js
+4) (optional) set the passphrase in configuration.js